sparkon7/circuitpython-curriculum/1/readme.md

 # `for` loops, `range()` and `len()` functions
 A `for` loop is used to iterate over a sequence of data, such as a `list`, `str`, or `dict`.
 Using a `for` loop you can execute code for each item in the sequence.
-You can write a `for` loop
-- print each item in a list
+- Print each item in a list
 ```python
 data = [1, 2, 3]
 for x in data: